timjsmyth/TidalLight/README.md

 Python 3.6 is required to run this model
-To run this model open a command line in the TidalLight repository (Linux or WSL): `bash run_model_Zc.sh` This will run an example of some of the functionalities of the model.
+To run this model open a command line in the TidalLight repository (Linux or WSL): `bash run_model_Zc.sh`

+This will run an example of some of the functionalities of the model, to see all possible commands: `python3 TidalLight_Model.py -h`.

 **Resources:**

 The following modules are used in the model, for a theoretical understanding/explanation of these calculations